 A grandchild, whether a granddaughter or a grandson, will generally share between 1300-2300 centimorgans with either of their grandparents.
 Expressed as a percentage, grandparents will between 18-32% of their DNA with the offspring of their children, with the average being about 25%.

 Why is there a range of shared DNA between grandparents and grandchildren?
+This is seen in all grandparent/grandchild relationships.

 Does it seem odd that if a parent and child share a fairly exact 50% that there could be such a range of shared DNA seen between grandparents and grandchildren?